ephbaum/EphWordsBlog/src/content/blog/2023/11/2023-11-18-2023-week-46-everything-s-normal.md

 Here we are again: another Saturday.
 They keep happening like clockwork.

-And like clockwork I'm recounting another _big_ week despite there not actually being particularly eventful.
+And like clockwork I'm recounting another _big_ week despite it not actually being particularly eventful.

 I have a lot of thoughts that I want to share but I just don't think I have the time today to be able to put them together in a cohesive way today.
 Perhaps I'll circle back on this post in the future, as I sometimes do.